AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 **Access blocking**

 Many VPN providers use protocols that do not allow the VPN connection to imitate normal traffic.
-Therefore, some online services may detect a VPN connection and block users who utilize it.
+Therefore, some online services may detect a VPN connection and restrict access for users with VPNs.

 **VPN connections breaking**